-2020 PRINCIPAL FORGIVENESS
+2022 PRINCIPAL FORGIVENESS

-Utilizing FY 2020 funds, the Department will provide loan principal forgiveness to applicants for economic hardship assistance and incentives to encourage development of climate adaptation plans and implementation of or improvements to fiscal sustainability plans.
-EPA has notified the Department that the State's CWSRF capitalization grant allotment is \$12,302,000.
-Of this amount, the CWSRF is required to distribute \$1,230,200 in additional subsidy to loan recipients and at its option, can provide up to an estimated \$4,920,800 in total additional subsidies.
-To assist communities that might have a difficulty financing their project and to provide sustainability incentives for wastewater infrastructure, the Department intends to offer the maximum additional subsidy allowed under the 2020 Appropriation Act to loan recipients in the form of loan principal forgiveness.
+To the extent available, the Department will provide loan principal forgiveness to applicants for economic hardship assistance and incentives to encourage development of climate adaptation plans and implementation of or improvements to fiscal sustainability plans and Green Infrastructure projects.
+The Department has received notification from EPA of the State's 2022 CWSRF capitalization grant allotment.
+To assist communities that might have a difficulty financing their project and to provide sustainability incentives for wastewater infrastructure, the Department intends to offer additional subsidy, allowed under the 2022 Appropriation Act, to loan recipients in the form of loan principal forgiveness.
 The additional subsidy will be distributed in accordance with Section 603(i) of the Federal Water Pollution Control Act and EPA's Sustainability Policy for targeting SRF assistance.